 The art in Chicago isn't always in museums - though Chicago has a great art museum centrally located near the Loop - but much of what you can find in the city is public art.
 No entry fee, no docent - in fact, no walls.
 They are outside in parks and plazas!

-With help from the Chicago Sculpture International and Chicago Public Art Group there are ever changing exhibits through the city.
-From stand alone sculptures to painted artwork on the sides of historic buildings, wandering the streets of Chicago can be like a visit to an art museum if you know where to look.
+With help from the Chicago Sculpture International and Chicago Public Art Group, there are ever-changing exhibits throughout the city.
+From stand-alone sculptures to painted artwork on the sides of historic buildings, wandering the streets of Chicago can be like a visit to an art museum if you know where to look.

 On our Loop Highlight Tour, we see two pieces of well-known art:

-Is Daniel Chester French your favortie sculptor?
+Is Daniel Chester French your favorite sculptor?
 Then the Chicago Public Art Blog can tell you where to find his work.
-Don’t care who it’s by, just want to see some public art without walking too far?
-They can tell you public art by location as well.
+Don't care who it's by, just want to see some public art without walking too far?
+They can tell you about public art by location as well.